vwray/distal-recombination/README.md

 13. Compare distal bits I've extracted to ones from the reoriented assembly files; if different, switch to using the reoriented assembly files.
 14. Incorporate HPRC haplotypes that do not have 'rdna' found in the assembly file but do have DJ present.
 Look for DJ instead of rDNA in the assemblies.
 15. Compare GC content with DJ.
+16. Annotate the HPRC distal bits with where each segdup and satellite is, which ones are missing, etc.
+17. Build pangenome graph on the HPRC distal bits in order to align the sequences in a way that allows for non-colinearity.
+18. Validate that the chromosome assignments on the HPRC data are correct.
+Use FISH analysis to highlight region A, etc.
+19. Try removing satellite from region B and aligning the rest without the satellite.
+20. Try checking if the last section of region A has a similar tree to the first section of region B. If yes, then maybe no recombination has happened in the satellite between.
+If no, then recombination has happened in the satellite between.